 A man watching Orval Jones stirring the sorghum juice.
 He has been making sorghum molasses at his sorghum mill on U. S. Highway 71 at Bentonville Arkansas.

-The juice runs from the grinder into barrel or a storage vat.
-From these it is piped into a boiling vat.
+The juice runs from the grinder into barrels or a storage vat.
+From these it is piped into the boiling-off vat.
 These vats vary in size from six feet long to twenty.
-The pans are mostly made of copper, and set on a rock or cement base.
-They all have roof over them, and some have a house built around them.
+The pans are mostly made of copper and set on a rock or cement base.
+They all have a roof over them, and some have a house built around them.